 - Browsers: programs that allow you to explore the web.

 - Browsers provide access to web resources.

 - Allow you to explore the web

-- Connect to remote computers

 - Uncomplicated interface to the Internet

-- File transfer

 - Display many varieties of multimedia

 - Popular Web browsers include:

 - Mozilla Firefox

 - Apple Safari

 - Microsoft Edge

 - Google Chrome